icebreakerone/ib1-technical-docs/docs/ops_guidelines/data_provider_ops_guidelines.md

 # Guidance for Data Providers

-**NOTE**: This documented is primarily intended for technical and operations teams within organisations wishing to participate in Open Energy as [Data Providers](../glossary.md#term-Data-Provider).
+**NOTE**: This document is primarily intended for technical and operations teams within organisations wishing to participate in Open Energy as [Data Providers](../glossary.md#term-Data-Provider).

 **NOTE**: The key words **“MUST”**, **“MUST NOT”**, **“REQUIRED”**, **“SHALL”**, **“SHALL NOT”**, **“SHOULD”**,